Bocas Town Carnival

 Adult diablos are dressed all in black.
 Their little demons’ costumes are red, but as they get older they gradually get to add black bits to their costumes for each successive year they participate.

-You’ll hear a lot of whip-cracking and see a lot of posturing, but that’s about it.
+We heard a lot of whip-cracking and saw a lot of posturing, but that was about it.

 Flying Pirates